-Ólafsvík is a lovely little fishing town on the north-side of the Snæfellsnes peninsula with a population of ca 1,100.
-As in every town and village in Iceland you will find a museum here in Ólafsvík, a folk museum located in an old, preserved storehouse, dating back to 1844.
+Ólafsvík is a lovely little fishing town on the north-side of the Snæfellsnes peninsula with a population of some 1,100 people.
+As in every town and village in Iceland, you will find a museum here in Ólafsvík, a folk museum located in an old, preserved storehouse, dating back to 1844.

-Ólafsvíkurkirkja church was consecrated in 1967 - so it is 50 years old this year (2017), but still a very modern looking church.
-It is Iceland's first modern church building and if you drive further on and visit Stykkishólmur town, you will see another big white, modern looking church.
+Ólafsvíkurkirkja church was consecrated in 1967, but still a very modern-looking church.
+It is Iceland's first modern church building and if you drive further on and visit Stykkishólmur town, you will see another big white, modern-looking church.
 These churches are so prominent that they have become the landmarks of these towns.

-As in other fishing villages and towns in Iceland there is a beautiful monument in remembrance of fishermen and the ones lost at sea, but as I have told you before then I always seek out these monuments, as in my opinion the core of the fishing villages and towns in Iceland is by these monuments.
+As in other fishing villages and towns in Iceland, there is a beautiful monument in remembrance of fishermen and the ones lost at sea, but as I have told you before then I always seek out these monuments, as in my opinion the heart of the fishing villages and towns in Iceland is by these monuments.

 Two of my grandfather's sisters are buried in the cemetery in Ólafsvík, but they died of diphtheria only one day apart, the older one only 1-year old and the younger one 4- month's old :( They were the oldest children of my great-grandparents.

 Life sure was hard in the old days and it breaks my heart when I go visit their small grave, which has only got 2 first names written on them, Imba and Helga, and no surname (which in Icelandic would be the name of their father Ásmundur).
 When small children died they were often buried with an adult, which was not the case with my two great-aunts, who got their own little grave together.